mhBrice/thermophilization/ms/revision/ms_revised.md

 locations: the mean temperature and total precipitation during the growing season, minimum temperature of the coldest period, maximum temperature of the warmest period and the annual climate moisture index (CMI;
-**difference between annual precipitation and potential evapotranspiration**).
+difference between annual precipitation and potential evapotranspiration).
 From these bioclimatic variables, we derived different predictors (see Table 1 for details).
-Over the past four decades, growing season temperature and precipitation have increased by 0.14 °C/decade and 9.5 mm/decade, respectively, while CMI has decreased by 1.2 **cm**/decade (Fig. S1).
+Over the past four decades, growing season temperature and precipitation have increased by 0.14 °C/decade and 9.5 mm/decade, respectively, while CMI has decreased by 1.2 cm/decade (Fig. S1).

-**We also collected information pertaining to natural and anthropogenic disturbances that have affected the forest plots both before and during the study period (Table 1, Fig. S2).
+We also collected information pertaining to natural and anthropogenic disturbances that have affected the forest plots both before and during the study period (Table 1, Fig. S2).
 At each plot, 21 disturbance types and their level of intensity (moderate or major) were recorded [Table S2;